 Don’t be afraid to ask people questions and request rephrasing if you don’t understand what they’re saying.
 The more conversational language you hear, especially in unfamiliar settings, the more comfortable you’ll feel with spontaneous Listening during test day.

 You can improve your score on IELTS by listening and repeating.
-Focus on repeating in your head what you hear rather than trying to figure out precisely what you’re hearing.
+Focus on repeating what you hear rather than figuring out precisely what you’re hearing.
 If you want something a little more challenging, try adding a task (solving math problems or trying to guess what happens next in a story), but make sure it’s fun!